Tricia McLaughlin: Career

 Two years out of Hunter's graduate program, McLaughlin had her first solo show at Florence Lynch Gallery in Manhattan.
 Also in 2002, she participated in group shows at Apexart and White Box Gallery.
 The next year she had a second solo show at Sixtyseven Gallery in Williamsburg, Brooklyn.
 In 2004, her work was included in the group show "Screwball", at Vox Populi alternative art space in Philadelphia.

 Her art often deals with the themes of fantastic or impossible architecture and its impact on potential inhabitants.
 She often uses deliberately unrealistic characters in her work such as simplified archetypes and, recently, apes.
 In 2005, she received a Guggenheim Fellowship for her work in fantasy architecture using 3D-computer design, animation and sculpture.

 The next year, she was an artist-in-residence at the Kyoto Art Center in Kyoto, Japan.
 Also that year, she was commissioned by the City of Virginia Beach Convention Center to install a nine-by-90-foot animation piece, titled "Aquatechture", for a permanent public exhibition, one of the largest video installation projects in the country.
 She had been selected by the Virginia Beach Arts and Humanities Commission, and concurrently had a showing of her paintings at the Virginia Museum of Contemporary Art.

 In 2009 McLaughlin was included in the international Incheon Women Artists' Biennale in Incheon, South Korea, curated by Heng Gil-Han.
 She presented her four-minute animated short History of the World.
 The next year, she premiered her series of animations and paintings, "What's She Building in There?", at the Delaware Center for the Contemporary Arts in Wilmington, Delaware.
 In 2011 she collaborated with writer Mike Edison on a series of videos promoting his book, Dirty!
 Dirty!
 Dirty!

 Notable works

 Precision Diving Wheel (2005)

-A two-minute animation that plays upon a familiar fairground ride.
-As water becomes more and more of a precious commodity, high levels in survival skills for obtaining it becomes necessary.
-This Ferris wheel of small pools of water and a high diving board demands incredibly precise diving skills.
+The animation, lasting two minutes, is set on a fairground ride.
+As water scarcity intensifies, advanced survival skills for water acquisition become essential.
+The depicted Ferris wheel, featuring small pools of water and a high diving board, requires exceptionally precise diving abilities.